sah-sen/sah-sen/README.md

 ### Hi there 👋

+I am a Computer Science grad who recently completed training at SPARTA Global to become a test automation engineer!

+In my profile you will find projects I have collaborated on withiin SPARTA and passion projects where I try to make use of the skills I have learnt!
 <!--
 **sah-sen/sah-sen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.